timnajuch/LAMMPS-LBM-PSM/README.md

 + Provide an easy and straightforward use of a coupled LBM-DEM method for the wider scientific community in a framework of a popular open-source software (LAMMPS)

 ## References to cite when using this package
-If you use this LAMMPS extension, then please cite one of the following papers and possibly this repository (which has a .cff file):
+If you use this LAMMPS extension, then please cite the following paper and possibly this repository (which has a .cff file):

-Paper analysing the underlying methodology.
-Could be cited in the methodology section of your paper:
+My paper in which the underlying methodology is analysed.
+It cou be cited in the methodology section of your paper:

 + Tim Najuch and Jin Sun, "Analysis of two partially-saturated-cell methods for lattice Boltzmann simulation of granular suspension rheology", Computers & Fluids, Volume 189, 15 July 2019, Pages 1-12,
 Url: https://www.sciencedirect.com/science/article/abs/pii/S0045793019301458

-Paper describing the lubrication force and torque correction.
-Could be cited if you use the lubrication corrections:
+A written document on the lubrication force and torque correction will follow.

-+ Tim Najuch and Jin Sun, "Lubrication force correction and calibration for a partially-saturated-cell lattice Boltzmann method", Computers & Fluids (Submitted 2023)

 ## License